Kidney Failure after Heart Attack: Know the Facts in Details

 • Systemic inflammation and releasing toxic substances such as creatinine, myoglobin, and others can directly damage the renal tubular cells.

 It is important for heart attack patients to be aware of the early signs and symptoms of kidney failure.
-This will enable them to receive timely treatment to prevent long-term kidney damage.
+This will enable them to receive timely treatment to prevent long-term kidney damage and without opting for heart surgery.

 Your health is too important to ignore – schedule your appointment now.